astralfrontier/chaosfrontier-org-wiki/scrapbook/peacock-throne.md

 1. Your wizard concept will have one or more fighting styles that correspond to a type of magic they wield (e.g. elemental magic, weather control, animal shapeshifting, whatever).
 2. Your wizard ought to have some appropriate motivation, a drive to go do something.
 It should be compatible with the drives of other PCs in the long run, although short-term conflicts are possible.
 3. Your wizard ought to have one or two NPCs important to them - family, lovers, allies, old friends.
 Some of these NPCs might have different relationships to multiple PCs (e.g. the sister of Alice is also Bob's fiancee).

+# Magic
+A system of martial arts, including unarmed striking and grappling, is the most common application of magic today.
+However, anything that achieves the alignment of self and world can be used, including dance, meditation, or even more specialized acts like contact juggling.

+### Celestial Arrow

+An archer breathes in, absorbing the energy of the air, then fires an arrow into the sky.
+The arc of flight becomes a conduit for magic, and when the arrow comes down again, it brings with it an aerial or celestial phenomenon.
+The most common (and easiest) is a change in the weather - as the arrow lands, it brings down rain with it - but powerful wizards can call down the fire of the sun on distant targets.